ATOMNFT/Deauth-Sleuth/README.md

 - Detects **deauth** and **disassoc** management frames
 - Shows live packet activity, channel, counters, and alert visuals
 - Supports **touch control** for scan mode, channel, hop speed, and SD logging
-- Logs detected events to **CSV on SD card**
+- Logs detected deauth/disassoc events to **CSV on SD card**
+- Passively monitors duplicate SSIDs for possible **Evil Twin** behavior
+- Uses risk scoring based on security, BSSID/OUI, channel, RSSI, and when the duplicate first appeared
+- Logs Evil Twin alerts to a separate **evil_twin_log.csv** file
-- Uses custom image headers for normal scan, alert state, packet capture, SD status, and splash boot screen
+- Uses custom image headers for normal scan, deauth alert, Evil Twin alert, capture, SD status, and splash screens
-- Includes **RGB LED status feedback** for scan, alert, and SD write states (Green for scanning, Red when deauth packets sniffed and Blue when logging.)
+- Includes **RGB LED status feedback** for scan, alert, and SD write states (Green for scanning, Red for alerts, and Blue when logging.)

+## 👥 Evil Twin detection

+The Evil Twin detector passively learns nearby access points, then watches for duplicate SSIDs with suspicious differences.
+A duplicate SSID by itself is not treated as an attack because mesh systems, extenders, and multi-AP networks commonly share one network name.

+Possible warning factors include:

+- Different security type
+- Different BSSID vendor/OUI
+- Different channel
+- Large RSSI difference
+- A new duplicate appearing after the learning period
+- Multiple BSSIDs suddenly using the same SSID

+The on-screen status cycles between **Learn**, **Clear**, **Sus**, and **HIGH**.
+Alert sensitivity can be set to **Low**, **Balanced**, or **High** in `config.h`.

 ## 🎛️ Hardware / software